wso2-attic/identity-test-integration/scenario01/README.md

 ### Configurations

-1. Go to solution01/src/test/resources/user.properties file and change the values of configurations as below.
+1. Go to scenario01/src/test/resources/user.properties file and change the values of configurations as below.

 #### IS Server
 serverHost=< HOST NAME OF IS SERVER > <br />
 serverPort=< PORT OF THE IS SERVER > <br />
-solutionName=< Solution Name > <br />
+scenarioName=< Scenario Name > <br />

 #### User Management
 adminusername=< ADMIN USER NAME > <br />